Simulation of quantum computation with magic states via Jordan-Wigner transformations: Preliminaries

-where $g\in\Cl$ is a Clifford group element, all elements of $\tilde{\Omega}$ pair-wise anticommute, the signs $\tilde{\gamma}$ on $\tilde{\Omega}^*$ can be chosen freely, and $\ket{\sigma}$ is a stabilizer state.
-Interestingly, a set of pair-wise anticommuting Pauli operators has the same algebraic structure as a set of Majorana fermion operators and so, ignoring the stabilizer state tail in Eq.~(\ref{Equation:CNCOperatorAlt}), we can view the operator $A_{\tilde{\Omega}}^{\tilde{\gamma}}$ as linear combinations of Majorana operators.
+where $g\in\Cl$ is a Clifford group element, $\ket{\sigma}$ is a stabilizer state, all elements of $\tilde{\Omega}^*$ pairwise anticommute, and the signs $\tilde{\gamma}$ on $\tilde{\Omega}^*$ can be chosen freely.
+Interestingly, a set of pairwise anticommuting Pauli operators has the same algebraic structure as a set of Majorana fermion operators and so, modulo the stabilizer state tensor factor in Eq.~(\ref{Equation:CNCOperatorAlt}), we can view the operator $A_{\tilde{\Omega}}^{\tilde{\gamma}}$ as linear combinations of Majorana operators.

-A phase space point operators of the form eq.~(\ref{Equation:CNCOperators}) maps deterministically to another phase space point operators under any Clifford gate, and it maps to a probabilistic combination of such operators under Pauli measurements (see Ref.~\cite[\S5]{RaussendorfZurel2020} for details).
-Further, these updates can be computed efficiently on a classical computer.
-As a result, the representation of eq.~(\ref{Equation:CNCStateRepresentation}) yields an efficient classical simulation algorithm for QCM that applies whenever the input state of the quantum circuit has a nonnegative representation.
+In the case that a state $\rho$ has a representation in Eq.~(\ref{Equation:CNCStateRepresentation}) with $W(\Omega,\gamma)\ge0,\;\forall (\Omega,\gamma)$, the expansion coefficients $W(\Omega,\gamma)$ define a probability distribution over the phase space.
+Phase space point operators of the form Eq.~(\ref{Equation:CNCOperators}) map deterministically to other phase space point operators under any Clifford gate, and they map to convex mixtures of these operators under Pauli measurements (see Ref.~\cite[\S V]{RaussendorfZurel2020} for details).
+Further, these state updates can be computed efficiently on a classical computer.
+Thus, for QCM computations in which the input state of the circuit has a nonnegative representation, all aspects of the computation are represented probabilistically by the model.
+If samples can be obtained efficiently from the distribution $W(\Omega,\gamma)$, then the model yields an efficient classical simulation of the circuit~\cite[\S VI]{RaussendorfZurel2020}.